 How Much Are RMDs Reduced?

-The lower RMDs will allow owners of IRAs, and other qualified retirement accounts, to keep a bit more of their money growing tax-deferred.
-The changes are not dramatic.
-For example, the percentage that an IRA account holder would need to withdraw at age 71 will drop from 3.78% of the account value to 3.55%.
-A 71-year-old IRA account owner with a $1 million IRA would be required to take $2,300 less based on the new Uniform Lifetime Table.
-This is good news for IRA owners who do not need the income and would like to keep their money invested in a tax-deferred account.
+The lower RMDs allow owners of IRAs, and other qualified retirement accounts, to keep more of their money growing tax-deferred.
+The changes are noticeable, but not huge.
+For example, the percentage that an IRA account holder needs to withdraw at age 72 (the age RMDs begin) dropped from 3.91% to 3.65% of the account value.
+A 72-year-old with a $1 million IRA can take $2,600 less ($36,500 vs $39,100) based on the new Uniform Lifetime Table.
+This is good news for IRA owners who do not need the income and would like to keep their money invested tax-deferred.
 However, only about 20% of IRA owners take the minimum required each year, according to the IRS.
 Some investment providers dispute this statistic.
-Nevertheless, the large segment of the population that takes more than the minimum required from their IRA each year will see no impact / benefit from the new tables.
+Nevertheless, there is a large segment of the population that takes more than the minimum required from their IRA and that cohort will see no impact / benefit from the new tables.

 Reduction in RMD Varies by Age

-The differential between the RMD based on the current Uniform Lifetime Table and the proposed one is not static.
+The differential between the RMD based on the old Uniform Lifetime Table and the new one is not static.
 It varies by age.
-The biggest difference occurs at age 84, when RMDs will be 7.74% lower under the new table.
-(View: Current vs. Proposed Uniform Lifetime Table, and differential by age).
-The differential declines after age 84, and the required distribution is equal by age 101.
-The RMD for an 84-year-old IRA account holder with a $1 million balance would have been $64,600 under the current table, but it drops to $59,600 under the proposed table.
-The RMD is $5,000 less in this example, and the tax savings would depend on the taxpayer’s marginal tax-bracket.
-A taxpayer in the 24% marginal tax bracket would pay $1,200 less ($5,000 x 24%).
+The biggest difference occurs at age 83, when RMDs are 7.98% lower under the new table.
+(View: Old vs. New Uniform Lifetime Table, and differential by age).
+The differential declines after age 83, and the required distribution is the same in both tables (new and old) by age 101.
+The RMD for an 83-year-old IRA account holder with a $1 million balance was $61,400 under the old table, but dropped to $56,500 under the new table.
+The RMD is $4,900 less in this example.
+The tax savings depends on the account owner’s marginal tax-bracket, but as an example, a taxpayer in the 24% tax bracket would pay $1,176 less in taxes ($4,900 x 24%).

 All Three Tables Will Be Affected